-So it shouldn't be a surprise that some of the best happiness researchers are also here, including University of British Columbia economist John Helliwell, who was co-author of the World Happiness Report and its update, which will be published this fall.
+So it shouldn't be a surprise that some of the best happiness researchers are also here, including UBC economist John Helliwell who was co-author of the World Happiness Report and its update, which will be published this fall.

-It's worth noting what academics have found about the tens of thousands of people who have been surveyed and studied.
+To set the stage for the happiness seekers you'll meet in the coming days, it's worth noting what academics have found about the tens of thousands of people who have been surveyed and studied.